MrYsLab/telemetrix-esp32/docs/index.md

 For WI-FI and BLE, there are two APIs, one implemented using threading and the other using asyncio.

-**NOTE: The threaded BLE API is not Windows compatible.
-However, the asyncio API is.**
+**NOTE: The threaded BLE API is not compatible with Windows or Raspbian (Raspberry Pi).
+However, the asyncio API is compatible with both.**

 ## Features
 All three APIs share a common set of features: